suchpuppet/terraform-module-maas_instance/README.md

-# terraform-module-maas_instance
+# tf-module-maas-instance

-Terraform implementation module for defining a MAAS instance
+Terraform implementation module for defining a MAAS instance with Google Cloud DNS